 To read more about the transformation of our business and how we’re supporting our customers as they invest in solar, batteries, electric vehicles and other technologies read the document below.

 Top 10 ways to access a clean energy future

 - Stand-alone power systems/microgrid support: We expect more communities at the end of our network or in high bushfire risk areas will be interested in microgrids or similar projects which rely on community solar and batteries.
-While improving energy self-sufficiency, they still utilise our network to distribute power locally.

 - Electric vehicle public charging infrastructure: The rollout of public charging services across the state is being supported with connections to our network for reliable power.

 - Rooftop solar capacity: These popular systems allow homes, businesses and increasingly, apartment buildings, to generate and use their own renewable energy.
 We see more than 15% growth each year in the number of customers choosing to install power.